problemofpoints/problemofpoints/content/post/2018-01-14-book-summary---dear-chairman.md

 ### 8: BKF Capital: The Corrosion of Conformity

 A shareholder activist sought to fix what it believed was poor expense management by BKF Capital (an investment vehicle).
 For example, they believed BKF was paying their employees too much.
-The activist succeeded in "fixing" these issues, but the changes caused key BFK employees to leave and let to the collapse of BFK Capital.
+The activist succeeded in "fixing" these issues, but the changes caused key BFK employees to leave and led to the collapse of BFK Capital.
 Failed shareholder activism.

 > But the rise of the shareholder also promotes a bias to conformity among industry peers.
 Icahn’s quote about getting your stock price up before someone does it for you could be rewritten for today’s market as “Get your operating margin up to the industry norm or someone will try to do it for you.”
 Many of today’s shareholder activists focus their efforts on maximizing operating margins.